EberlyODL/phys010sjv11/light_interference.md

 [ciscode|rev=1|tool=elmsmedia|item=943|entity_type=node|render=display_mode|display_mode=image]

-Let us look at interference in more details.
+We are now going to look at interference in more detail.

-## Interference
+## Interference take 2

-If you have multiple waves in the same medium, you can just superpose them to get the resulting wave.
+If you have multiple waves in the same medium, recall that you can just superimpose them to get the resulting wave (we did this in in week 4).
 Try this.

 <iframe src="https://h5p.org/h5p/embed/85372" width="1090" height="638" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>